The Hit (1984 film): Reception

-At review aggregator Rotten Tomatoes, the film is certified "fresh" with an overall approval rating of 89% from 18 reviews, with an average rating of 8.1/10.
-On Metacritic, The Hit has a rank of 75 out of a 100 based on nine critics, indicating "generally favorable reviews".
+At review aggregator Rotten Tomatoes, the film has an overall approval rating of 89% from 18 reviews, with an average rating of 8.1/10.
+On Metacritic, The Hit has a rank of 75 out of a 100 based on nine critics.

-Wes Anderson ranked it the fifth best British film.
 Vincent Canby of The New York Times wrote about the actors: "These guys don't have to use guns.
 All they have to do is open their mouths and bore each other to death".

+Director Wes Anderson ranked it the fifth best British film.

+Terence Stamp enjoyed working with Bill Hunter so much he later recommended Hunter as his love interest in The Adventures of Priscilla Queen of the Desert (1994).